 Much of the game requires running around, puzzle-solving, fetching items for quests, and using characters’ out-of-battle abilities to access new areas.
 These things are nice on their own, though usually situational.
 Some of the puzzle solving elements were neat—I could’ve gone for some better variety of them.
 The requirement of using other characters to progress was another neat system that I felt could’ve been amplified more.
 Would’ve been nice to know that one character has to use a button I never used previously to activate his ability, though.
 Would’ve saved me an hour of running around aimlessly—perhaps I should note that in my total runtime: Under ten hours, plus an hour of running around because I wasn’t sure what to do.
 Towards the Pantheon can lay claim to one thing (as far as my knowledge goes), however: enemy encounters not being random.
 To access a battle, one has to run into sporadically-appearing symbols on the map that hover in one place for a few seconds.
 This is a godsend because having to run around constantly being warped into battle while trying to realize what to do in a specific area is very annoying.
 This is one less thing to deal with.
 For those who also feel they’ve done enough grinding to go through comfortably can skip ahead to all the narrative-driven sequences and events without having to battle once (excluding bosses).
 It’s nice to have that option.

 In the most unfortunate events, a more general complaint is that the game is fairly unpolished.
-I was triggering dialogues with characters over walls, I walked into a tree and triggered an unending walking animation, despite getting an ability that caused more point generation per specific move it always defaulted to the base amount, every battle triggers an animation that has two waves of black meet in the middle only to immediately show a battle (it just feels off), many areas just have really long ladders to climb instead of actual environment to traverse, and perhaps most painfully, a game-crashing bug that occured while fighting the final boss.
-Things like this make a game even harder to recommend because it'd be like recommending a nice shirt with little holes in it.
-Most games I've played per review by indie developers have had a few bugs here and there, but this case had a notable number of bugs that made the general experience suffer more than an occasional shrug.
+I was triggering dialogues with characters over walls, I walked into a tree and triggered an unending walking animation, despite getting an ability that caused more point generation per specific move it always defaulted to the base amount, every battle triggers an animation that has two waves of black meet in the middle only to immediately show a battle (it just feels off), many areas just have really long ladders to climb instead of actual environment to traverse, and perhaps most painfully, a game-crashing bug that occurred while fighting the final boss.
+Things like this make a game even harder to recommend because it’d be like recommending a nice shirt with little holes in it.
+Most games I’ve played per review by indie developers have had a few bugs here and there, but Towards the Pantheon had a notable number of bugs that made the general experience suffer more than an occasional shrug.

 Graphics and Audio